Graduate Application Mentorship Program (GAMP)

 - How do I apply to be a mentee?

-To sign up as a mentee in this program, click on the link above, and fill out our survey before September 23rd, 2022.
-The survey consists of questions asking for your contact information and short questions about your familiarity with the graduate application process.
-The survey should take you about 5-10 minutes to complete.
+To sign up as a mentee in this program, click on the link above, and fill out our application form before September 22nd, 2022.
+The google form consists of questions asking for your contact information, personal identifications, and short questions about your familiarity with the graduate application process.
+The form should take you about 5-10 minutes to complete.
 Depending on the number of mentees that apply we may not be able to match everyone with a mentor.
 While we will do our best to match every applicant, we may have to prioritize applicants less familiar with the application process.
-Everyone will hear back if they were matched with a graduate volunteer by October 10th.
+Everyone will hear back if they were matched with a graduate volunteer by October 11th.

 - What should I expect from my mentor?